 Speaking to our reputation amongst our peers, our colleagues at other top firms frequently turn to Friedman Kaplan to provide trusted, high-quality advice to their clients in these sensitive and confidential engagements when they cannot handle such matters themselves due to conflicts or other business considerations.

 Selected Litigation Experience

-- We are serving as counsel to the Special Litigation Committee of Aetna in connection with its investigation of derivative claims asserted against the company's directors by two shareholders in connection with the Aetna/ Humana merger.
+- We served as counsel to the Special Litigation Committee of Aetna in connection with its investigation of derivative claims asserted against the company's directors by two shareholders in connection with the Aetna/ Humana merger.

 - We served as counsel to the Special Litigation Committee of PNC Bank in connection with its investigation of shareholder derivative claims alleging that the bank’s directors and officers made false and misleading financial disclosures and failed to maintain sufficient operational controls.
 The bank filed a motion to dismiss the derivative claims based on the Committee’s report.

 - We conducted an internal investigation on behalf of the Audit Committee of a NYSE-listed consumer financial services company in connection with the Committee’s review of the company’s previously issued financial statements.